[200] Accountancy MCQs for Class 12 with Answers Chapter 1 Accounting for Partnership Firms — Fundamentals

 d) ₹495

-Partners have to pay interest on withdrawals (in cash or king) only when provided by the
+Partners have to pay interest on withdrawals (in cash or kind) only when provided by the

 a) Partnership Act